-The site is bounded by Major Street, Chorlton Street, Bloom Street and Sackville Street and comprises the Chorlton Street Coach Station at ground level and 4 storeys of multi-storey car park above.
-There is also a Public House at Ground floor on the corner of Sackville Street and Major Street.
+The site is bounded by Major Street, Chorlton Street, Bloom Street and Sackville Street and comprises the Chorlton Street Coach Station at ground level and four storeys of multi-storey car park above.
+There is also a public house at ground floor level on the corner of Sackville Street and Major Street.

-The site is owned by the City Council.
+The site is owned by the City Council with a multitude of leases in place to operators, including the coach station.

-The site is bounded by Major Street, Sackville Street, Bloom Street and Abingdon Street and comprises the Bloom Street NCP surface car park and two storey Public House (New York New York) which is oustide of the site boundary on the corner of Bloom Street and Abingdon Street.
-In addition to the provision of vehicle parking, the car park is also used by the Village community to support the areas events offer.
+The site is bounded by Major Street, Sackville Street, Bloom Street and Abingdon Street and comprises the Bloom Street NCP surface car park and two storey public house (New York New York) which is outside of the site boundary on the corner of Bloom Street and Abingdon Street.
+In addition to the provision of vehicle parking, the car park is also used by The Village community to support the area's events offer.
+There are currently no proposals to develop this site at this time.